open-mmlab/mmcv/docs/community/pr.md

             ```

     + After your first PR
-       - Pull latest master branch of source repository
+       - Checkout master branch of the local repository and pull the latest master branch of the source repository
             ```bash
             git checkout master
             git pull upstream master
             ```

-2. Checkout a new branch from master branch
+2. Checkout a new branch from the master branch
     ```bash
     git checkout -b branchname
     ```

-    NOTE: To make commit history clear, we strongly recommend you checkout master branch befor create a new branch.
+    NOTE: To make commit history clear, we strongly recommend you checkout the master branch before create a new branch.

 3. Commit your changes
     ```bash